clovenski/isolation-ai/README.md

 **Running**: `java -cp '.;bin' Project3`

 - you can pass the argument `--test` for a run with a 20 second time limit of agent X versus a random-move player

+- you can also pass `--pvp` for player versus player

+  - by default pvp is not timed, but passing `--timed` will prompt for a time limit; no player can exceed this amount of total, accumulated thinking time